songxiaoyu/iProFun/README.md

     ##  $ yName     : chr [1:676, 1] "AAAS.NP_001166937.1:s462" "ABCC1.NP_004987.2:s930" "ABI1.NP_001012768.1:s222" "ABI2.NP_001269854.1:s183" ...

 ### Primo – An integrative analysis method for detecting joint associations of DNA al- terations with multi-omics traits

+With the summary association statistics obtained from equations (1), we apply an integrative analysis method – Primo – to detect joint associations of DNA variation with multi-omics traits

 ``` r
 pi1=rep(0.05, 3)